mukeshkumar1451/Data/README.md

 """

         prompt = f"""
+You are a senior QA analyst.

-Rank relevance to this workflow:
+Rank the below testcases by relevance to this workflow.

+Workflow:
 {query_text}

-Return ordered TestCaseId only.
+Return ONLY ordered TestCaseId values.
+Do not explain.

 {combined}
 """